Atos-FiwareOps/fiware-maintenance-calendar-api/README.md

 * The FIWARE users can get the information of one specific event and see the details.
 * The infrastructures can delete the events associated to their node, and the users with the uptime requester role can delete events of non-maintenance periods.
 * The component exposes the maintenance calendar with the iCalendar standard (ics format).
-* The component includes a notification system; allowing the consumers to receive notifications.
+* The component includes a notification system for the maintenance events; allowing the consumers to receive notifications.

 ## Installation

+The installation is composed by two steps:
+* Maintenance Calendar: the component is installed without notifications.
+Nevertheless, all the functionalities will be working properly.
+* Maintenance Notification System: The different components of the notification will be installed and configured such as the Context Broker GE and the Pep Proxy Wilma, afterwards the Maintenance Calendar component will be ready to be configured to use the Notification System.
+It is mandatory to have the first steps installed correctly in order to notify the maintenance events.

+### Maintenance Calendar installation

-### Software requirements
+#### Software requirements

 Before to install the components:
 * [Radicale calendar]( http://radicale.org/).
 Install a new instance (where you consider) or use existing one.
 It should be up and running before to install the component.